Asbjorn2001/Rust-Physics/ideas..md

 **Tower build / defense**
 - Who builds the tallest and most stable towers?
 - A timer runs whil you build, then you get to destroy each others towers afterwards.

+**Two player angry birds**
+both sides builds to protect their birds, then shoots at each others buildings

+**Fighting game where objects are throwable and everything is physical**